 - Age.
 Interstitial lung disease is much more likely to affect adults, although infants and children sometimes develop the disorder.

 - Exposure to occupational and environmental toxins.
-If you work in mining, farming or construction or for any reason are exposed to pollutants known to damage your lungs, your risk of interstitial lung disease greatly increases.
+If you work in mining, farming or construction or for any reason are exposed to pollutants known to damage your lungs, your risk of interstitial lung disease is increased.

 - Smoking.
 Some forms of interstitial lung disease are more likely to occur in people with a history of smoking, and active smoking may make the condition worse, especially if there is associated emphysema.

 - Radiation and chemotherapy.
 Having radiation treatments to your chest or using some chemotherapy drugs makes it more likely that you'll develop lung disease.

 - Oxygen.
-Continually inhaling very high levels of therapeutic oxygen for more than 48 hours can harm the lungs.
+Continually inhaling very high levels of oxygen can harm the lungs.

 Interstitial lung disease can lead to a series of life-threatening complications, including:

 - High blood pressure in your lungs (pulmonary hypertension).
 Unlike systemic high blood pressure, this condition affects only the arteries in your lungs.
 It begins when scar tissue or low oxygen levels restrict the smallest blood vessels, limiting blood flow in your lungs.
 This in turn raises pressure within the pulmonary arteries.
 Pulmonary hypertension is a serious illness that becomes progressively worse.